brense/Angular-Lazy-Routing/README.md

         name: 'string', // required, The actual name of the controller
         path: 'string' // required, The path where the controller can be found },
-    dependencies: [] // optional, A list of paths for additional scripts that should be loaded }
+    dependencies: [] // optional, A list of paths for additional controllers or other scripts that should be loaded.
+                     // Please note that all controllers need to be registered to the ngLazyRouting module.
+}
 ```